Contents

 - The RLHF signal from the same labs and often the same annotators.

 What varies: scale, some fine-tuning data, post-training.
 Useful, but not enough to escape shared blind spots.
-If the corpus under-represented a specific concurrency primitive, both the small sibling and the large one under-represent it.
+If the corpus under-represented a specific concurrency primitive, the small sibling and the large one both under-represent it.
 The blind spot is a property of the corpus, not the scale.

 What this means for daily AI coding